modsound/mac_notify-vim/README.md

 ```
 one argument required.

-## Configuration
+### Configuration

-You can change Notification title by a global variable below.
+* You can change Notification title by a global variable below.

 ```
 let g:mac_notify_title = "Attention!"
 ```

-If you have installed shaberu.vim, You can coordinate with it.
+* If you have installed shaberu.vim, You can coordinate with it.

 ```
 let g:mac_notify_speak_with_shaberu = 1
 ```

-## an Example of Utilization
+### an Example of Utilization

-Let's write and exucute this function.
+Let's write and exucute this function in your vimrc.
 You will get a weather forecast for Tokyo.

 ```
 function! s:weather_report()